MFIHRI/Marriage-License-Printout/readme.md

 ===========

 Make sure you have the correct Server Requirements for the Laravel framework we will be using for this app.
-So make sure these extensions are enabled in your php.ini:
+So make sure these requirements are met and extensions are enabled in your php.ini:

     PHP >= 5.6.4
     OpenSSL PHP Extension